Jump back to chapter selection.

 and now analogously

-Obviously, the order of the operators is important and should not be ignored when dealing with Fermions.
+Obviously, the order of the operators is important and should not be ignored when dealing with fermions.
+A consistent phase convention (for instance, Jordan-Wigner string) is required for general operations.

 9.3.2 Field Operators

 We consider now independent free particles whose states are characterised by momentum p=k and spin s with an energy ϵk=2k2/2m.
-The wave function has a plane wave shape,
+The wave functions have a plane wave form,

-where we used periodic boundary conditions in a cube of edge length L (volume V=L3 ).
-On this basis we write field operators
+where we used periodic boundary conditions in a cube of edge length L (volume V=L3), and χs is the spin part.
+On this basis we write field operators (using c^ for fermions, a^ for bosons generically or when context is clear)

 and the inverse,